 335. Sociological Theory.
 Prominent schools of sociological theory, building upon theories introduced in lower-level courses.
 Development of social theory and connections between classical and contemporary theoretical positions.
 Topics include consensual and conflict approaches, micro- and macro- perspectives.
 Current theoretical challenges, including feminist theory, critical race theory, and post-modernist theories.
-Prerequisite: Sociology 115.
+Prerequisite: junior or senior standing.

 346. Advanced Social Research.
 Capstone course for sociology majors.
 Each student conducts an empirical study designed to develop skills for gathering and interpreting data using common statistical tests to determine significant effects.
 Students become familiar with computer programs that perform these tests and practice scholarly presentation of research findings.
 Prerequisite: Sociology 246.

 350. Media Technology and Society.
 (Also Interdisciplinary Studies 350) Technological development and social implications of various forms of mass media.
 Analyzes mass media as a social force that shapes personal and collective ideas and behaviors.
 Prerequisite: junior or senior standing.
 (U1)

 355. Sociology of Gender.
 (Also Interdisciplinary Studies 355) Relationships between biologically defined sex and culturally defined gender; analysis of expectations and limitations upon males and females in traditional and contemporary societies.
 Significant focus on inequality in social institutions, including family, workplace, and legal system, that reflect differences in sex and sexual orientation.
 Writing-intensive.